grimch/logidoclet/README.md

         ```cmd
         setup_example.bat
         ```
-3.  **Run the Maven javadoc plugin:**
+3. **Generate the Javadoc**
+   * **Using Maven (Note that you need to explitly run Maven `compile` phase and not `javadoc:javadoc` goal for maven to run both executions!):**
      ```bash
      mvn clean compile
      ```
-    **Note that you need to explitly run Maven `compile` phase and not `javadoc:javadoc` goal for maven to run both executions!**
+     ****

+   * **Using Gradle:**
+     ```bash
+      gradle clean defaultJavadoc logidocletJavadoc
+     ```
-    The Prolog documentation will be generated in the `examples/maven-usage/build/prolog-docs` directory.
+In both cases the Prolog documentation will be generated in the `examples/logidoclet-usage/llm-context/apidocs` directory.
 Output will be full output (inlcuding comments) and formatted.

+Also for both cases standard Javadoc output will be generated as well is respective default output folders for comparison purposes.

-### Output Files and AI Tool Integration
+### Additional Output Files for AI Tool Integration

-LogiDoclet generates several files in the specified output directory (`-d` option), which are crucial for AI agent integration:
+LogiDoclet generates three files in the specified output directory (`-d` option), which are crucial for AI agent integration:

+*   **[`LLM_context.md`](src/main/resources/LLM_context.md)**: Algorithmic guide defining the steps an LLM must follow to parse the LogiDoclet Prolog Javadoc output.
-*   **`java_metastructure.pl`**: This file defines the Prolog schema (predicates and their arities) used to represent the Java codebase.
+*   **[`java_metastructure.pl`](src/main/resources/java_metastructure.pl)**: This file defines the Prolog schema (predicates and their arities) used to represent the Java codebase.
 It's essential for any Prolog-based AI agent to correctly interpret the generated facts.
-*   **`LLM_context.md`**: This Markdown file provides a high-level overview and context of the Java project, intended to be consumed directly by Large Language Models (LLMs).
-It summarizes the project's structure and key components, helping the LLM to quickly grasp the codebase's purpose and organization.
-*   **`templates/master_LLM_context.md.template`**: This file serves as a structured template for initializing AI tools like Claude Code and Gemini CLI.
+*   **[`templates/master_LLM_context.md.template`](src/main/resources/master_LLM_context_template.md)**: This file serves as a structured template for initializing AI tools like Claude Code and Gemini CLI.
 It is designed to be copied directly into your project's root directory (or a designated context directory for your AI tool) under a suitable name (e.g., `gemini.md` or `claude.md`).
 The AI tool is then expected to interpret this file, which contains references to `LLM_context.md` and the generated Prolog facts, to establish its initial context about the codebase.
-The template itself does not require manual placeholder replacement by the user.

 ### Formatted Prolog Output Example